richardbarran/django-photologue/docs/pages/contributing.rst

 plenty of tests, and run them from the ``/example_project/`` with a ``python manage.py test photologue``.

+There's also a `Tox <https://tox.readthedocs.io/en/latest/index.html>`_ configuration file - so if you have tox installed, run ``tox`` from the ``/example_project/`` folder, and it will run the entire test suite against all versions of Python and Django that are supported.

 Documentation
 -------------
 Keeping the documentation up-to-date is very important - so if your code changes